lv1-duck/BLE-Notification-Vibrator/README.md

 This Android app connects to your ESP32 device via Bluetooth Low Energy (BLE) and triggers a vibration when you receive specific notifications.

 ⚠️ **Note:** This project is a work in progress.
-Many features are still being developed, and things may break.
+Many features are still under development, and some may break.
 Contributions, suggestions, or testing feedback are welcome!
+Also, I've vibecoded like 70% of the project since I'm completely new to Kotlin.

 ---

-## Features (So Far) ✨
+## Features (So Far)
 - BLE connection to ESP32 devices with BLE support
 - Auto-scanning and pairing based on predefined device name
 - Notification listener service *(currently limited to Facebook, Messenger, and WhatsApp)*